MAVENSDC/cdflib/README.md

 `cdflib` is a python module to read/write CDF (Common Data Format `.cdf`) files without needing to install the [CDF NASA library](https://cdf.gsfc.nasa.gov/).

-Python &ge; 3.6 is required.
+Python >= 3.8 is required.
-This module uses only Numpy, no complicated prereqs.
+The core of this package uses only numpy, with no complicated compiler requirements.

 ## Install